 Espresso is served in small portions called shots, about 1 to 1.5 or 2 ounces each.
 It tends to be stronger and more concentrated than any other coffee drink.

-A mocha, however, is an espresso-based beverage just like a latte, a cappuccino, or a macchiato.
+A mocha, however, is an espresso-based beverage just like a latte (Check out the differences between a Latte and a Frappe!), a cappuccino (What is a dry cappuccino?), or a macchiato.
 It can contain one or two shots of espresso.

 Macchiato vs Mocha – What is the difference?